 Hailed by The Times as "a player of real charisma", Sarah James maintains a diverse and active career as an acclaimed saxophonist, orchestral performer, chamber musician and multi instrumentalist for top UK and international stage productions.

 Sarah's solo engagements include recitals at London's Purcell Room, the Wigmore Hall, Manchester's Bridgewater Hall, the British Saxophone Congress, live on BBC Radio 3 and Classic FM, at the BBC Proms, the Banff International Festival and on both ABC Australia and South African SABC television and radio.
-Sarah has commissioned and premiered many new works for saxophone by acclaimed composers including Joe Duddell, Philip Cashian and Nigel Wood.
+Sarah has commissioned and premiered many new works for saxophone by composers including Joe Duddell, Philip Cashian and Nigel Wood.

 Competition success includes the KPMG Martin Musical Trust, the Countess of Munster Musical Trust, the Manchester Midday Concerts Society, the Australian Music Competition and the Hattori Foundation.
 Sarah was also a finalist in the Royal Overseas League International Music Competition.